JeffersonQin/hyperstroke/README.md

 ### 🌈 Representation Showcase

+We demonstrate the effectiveness of our hyperstroke representation on both real-life timelapse drawing data and synthetic dataset.

 ![](assets/showcase-rep-timelapse.png)

 *Hyperstroke model result on real-life timelapse drawing data.
 For each group, the four rows from the top to the bottom stand for the previous frame, the latter frame, the predicted strokes between the two frames, and finally the blended result of the predicted strokes onto the initial frames.*